opentext-idol/discover-deploy/README.md

 python3 deploy.py --init auth entity filestore analysis audit dataset-locations api ui
 ```

-With the default configuration, the LEMA UI will be available at `https://localhost:8070` once the
+With the default configuration, the Discover UI will be available at `https://localhost:8090` once the
 system has started.

 After the system has started, log in with a user that has the `admin` role.
-The LEMA UI will then perform a one off initialization.
+The Discover UI will then perform a one off initialization.

 To show options and other usage information, run: